Zilize/AutoGraph/README.md

 # AutoGraph

-AutoGraph is a component for automatically compiling and launches Taichi compute graph.
+AutoGraph is a component for automatically compiling and launching Taichi compute graph.
 This repository provides a prototype implementation for AutoGraph.
 The roadmap for the entire project is as follows:

 - [x] AutoGraph parsing, just-in-time execution in Python environment
 - [ ] Export meta-data of the AutoGraph, collaborating with existing compute graph components in Taichi